CALL FOR PAPERS

 Short Papers

 Short paper submissions must describe original and unpublished work.
 Please note that a short paper is not a shortened long paper.
-Instead, short papers should have a point that can be made in a few pages.
-Some kinds of short papers are:
+Instead, short papers should have a small, focused contribution that can be made in a few pages.
+Some common kinds of short papers are (non-)reproduction reports, negative results, opinion pieces, interesting application nuggets (but all these types of contributions could also be presented in long papers, given sufficient substance).

 Short papers may consist of: